appsquickly/XcodeEditor/README.md

 # Building

-## Just the Framework

 Open the project in XCode and choose Product/Build.
+Alternatively install with CocoaPods.

 # Feature Requests and Contributions